Elizabeth Hardwick (writer)

 Elizabeth Bruce Hardwick (July 27, 1916 – December 2, 2007) was an American literary critic, novelist, and short story writer.

 Early life and education

-Elizabeth Bruce Hardwick was born as the eighth of eleven children in Lexington, Kentucky, on July 27, 1916, to strict Protestant parents, the daughter of Eugene Allen Hardwick, a plumbing and heating contractor, and Mary (née Ramsey) Hardwick.
+Elizabeth Bruce Hardwick was born as the eighth of eleven children in Lexington, Kentucky, United States, on July 27, 1916, to strict Protestant parents, the daughter of Eugene Allen Hardwick, a plumbing and heating contractor, and Mary (née Ramsey) Hardwick.

-She graduated from the University of Kentucky with a BA in 1938 and with an MA in 1939.
-She then entered the PhD program at Columbia University, though withdrew from graduate study in 1941 to concentrate on writing.
+She graduated from the University of Kentucky with a BA degree in 1938 and with an MA in 1939.
+She entered the PhD program at Columbia University, though withdrew from graduate study in 1941 to concentrate on writing.
 She was awarded a Guggenheim Fellowship in 1947.

 Career

 In 1959, Hardwick published "The Decline of Book Reviewing" in Harper's Magazine, a generally harsh and even scathing critique of book reviews published in American periodicals of the time.
 She published four books of criticism: A View of My Own (1962), Seduction and Betrayal (1974), Bartleby in Manhattan (1983), and Sight-Readings (1998).
 In 1961, she edited The Selected Letters of William James.

 The 1962 New York City newspaper strike helped inspire Hardwick, Robert Lowell, Jason Epstein, Barbara Epstein, and Robert B. Silvers to found The New York Review of Books, a publication that became as much a habit for many readers as The New York Times Book Review, which Hardwick had eviscerated in her 1959 essay.

 In the 1970s and early 1980s, Hardwick taught writing seminars at Barnard College and Columbia University's School of the Arts, Writing Division.
 She gave forthright critiques of student writing and was a mentor to students she considered promising.

 She was elected a fellow of the American Academy of Arts and Sciences in 1996.
 In 2000, she published a short biography, Herman Melville, in Viking Press's Penguin Lives series.

 In 2008, the Library of America selected Hardwick's account of Caryl Chessman's crimes for inclusion in its two-century retrospective of American True Crime writing.
 A collection of her short fiction, The New York Stories of Elizabeth Hardwick, was published posthumously in 2010, as was The Collected Essays of Elizabeth Hardwick in 2017.

 In 2021, Cathy Curtis published a biography of Hardwick, A Splendid Intelligence: The Life of Elizabeth Hardwick.